WolfElkan/LMC-20S-CSC2635-Project7/assignment.md

 Please review and follow good object-oriented design practices.

 #### Notes
-* The GUI Design  is up to you ( i.e., how you display the emails list, how you request sorting/searching fields, etc...).
+* The GUI Design  is up to you ( i.e., how you display the emails list, how you request sorting/searching fields, etc&hellip;).
 * File IO should be handled using object streams and serialization (easiest way to read in objects).
 * You have creative freedom to add any additional functionality that you like.